 Essentially, influencers build quality followers who can be “monetized.”
 That means brands will hire influencers to promote and sell their products, services and image to their followers as they are potential customers.

-Many industry studies say the best way to create a strong, loyal following is for influencers to create and curate content relatable to their unique fans and followers, even if it is paid, as long as it’s presented in a way they expect, enjoy and relate — such as live product reviews or sharing ideas on how the influencer would use the product.
+Many industry studies stress that the best approach to building a strong, loyal following requires influencers to create and curate content that resonates with their unique fans and followers.
+This remains valid even if the content receives payment, as long as they present it in a way that aligns with audience expectations and provides enjoyment and reliability.
+Examples of this approach encompass live product reviews and influencers sharing their ideas on how to use the product.

 If this content is likable, the post is likely to have a reasonable engagement amount and followers would likely amplify the content further, by reposting, sharing, or even inviting their friends and family to follow the influencer’s account, thereby increasing the fan base.
 These newbie followers are likely to interact with the content positively and also refer on… and the cycle continues – success!

 Welcome to Instagram engagement metrics where the right numbers can determine the true value of influencers and their audiences.

 Why should we keep talking about engagement rates?

 Influencers are a bridge between brands and their target audiences, so an influencer’s brand relevance is important.
 Instagram’s ER measures how well content is performing and generates an indication of positive or negative perceptions by followers, say by the comments left or the emojis used.
 ERs ultimately help price an influencer’s worth to the brand and their followers’ value uses engagement rates versus the number of follower accounts as an indication.

 How do you measure Engagement Rates?

 ERs can be calculated in two common ways, depending on who is measuring: